News:

 John Schmidt

 Hmmm....Butter Britches?
-Dare I ask.....
-Grin
+Dare I ask..... ;D

 The emperor has no clothes

 Bruce, it comes off as neither immodest or overboard.
 It comes off as plain AWESOME !
 I think I can easily speak for 99.9% of us that reading your stories is a highlight of the day.
-Keep them coming my friend. cooldude
+Keep them coming my friend. :cooldude:

 The emperor has no clothes

 Hmmm....Butter Britches?
-Dare I ask.....
-Grin
+Dare I ask..... ;D

-I think she’s Sweet Cheeks cousin.
-Grin
+I think she's Sweet Cheeks cousin. ;D

 RDAbull